raspberrypilearning/getting-started-scratch/en/step_6.md

 if on edge, bounce
 ```

-Change the number of degrees in the `point in direction`{:class="block3motion"} block to `0` to make a sprite point upwards when the green flag is clicked.
+Change the number of degrees in the `point in direction`{:class="block3motion"} block to `0` to make a sprite point upwards.

-Add a `set rotation style`{:class="block3motion"} block and select the drop-down `don't rotate`{:class="block3motion"} block to stop your sprite rotating, even when it bounces.
+Add a `set rotation style`{:class="block3motion"} block and select `don't rotate`{:class="block3motion"} in the drop-down menu to stop your sprite rotating, even when it bounces.

 **Tip:** You can drag your sprite around the Stage to move it to the x (left-right) position that you want.